AliAhmed36/F-99-Solutions/Problem 1-11/README.md

 ```

-**P10 (1) Run-length encoding of a list.
+*P10: Run-length encoding of a list.
 Use the result of problem P09 to implement the so-called run-length encoding data compression method.
-Consecutive duplicates of elements are encoded as lists (N E) where N is the number of duplicates of the element E.**
+Consecutive duplicates of elements are encoded as lists (N E) where N is the number of duplicates of the element E.*

 Example:
 ```